kycdao/kycdao.github.io/support.md

 order: -8
 ---

-Technical support questions or request are best asked on our [Discord](https://discord.kycdao.xyz/) using tickets or on GitHub [discussions](https://github.com/orgs/kycdao/discussions).
+Technical support questions or request are best asked on our [!button variant="info" size="s" text="Discord"](https://discord.kycdao.xyz/) using tickets or on [!button variant="info" size="s" text="GitHub discussions"](https://github.com/orgs/kycdao/discussions).
 We will do our best to assist.

 Do you have a general inquiry?
 Please feel free to contact us at hello@kycdao.xyz.